FORECAST: Hot and sunny; air quality unhealthy for sensitive groups

 - There is still a slight chance of an isolated shower for both our Sunday and Monday, but both chances appear to be non-severe and non-threatening.
 The area will hang onto these highs in the next week as high pressure continues to dominate.

-- The county will be under an air quality alert from 10 a.m. to 8 p.m.
+- An air quality alert remains in effect for Mecklenburg, Cabarrus, and Union counties through 8 p.m.
 Friday warning of poor quality for sensitive groups.

 >> Channel 9′s Weather 24/7 stream has the latest local weather all day, every day.
 Watch wherever you stream — on our website, or through your mobile app or smart TV.